 To learn how to fix slime, it’s really important to read through your recipe first.
 I have actually gotten comments that have said I should have read through the recipe first!
 Look for notes and tips.
 Check the measurements and read about the supplies used.
 Our 4 BASIC SLIME RECIPES come with step by step pictures, directions, supplies, and even videos.

-Second, you need to get the right supplies to make slime.
 Understanding the basic SLIME ACTIVATORS is key to making great slime.
 These slime activators include saline solution (not necessarily contact solution), liquid starch, and borax powder.
 It’s these activators that when mixed with the glue form the slimy substance.